Three Tips To Help Your Pet Sitting Business Survive Disaster

 - Have a caretaker that can serve as your backup.
 Depending on the disaster, it may not always be possible to drive safely.
 This means you may not have the ability to get to your clients’ homes and pets.
 Ask that your clients identify friends or family members who can be contacted as an alternate caretaker in the case of an emergency situation or disaster that prevents you from getting to their home.
 Make sure that anyone who is selected knows about this plan, and are able to find the pet and their disaster supply kit, which should be stored at the pet’s home.

-Make sure your plan is written down, as you may have to provide proof that you have permission to be at a home when the owner is not there.
+To ensure that you establish your pet sitting services offering on a strong footing, make sure your plan is written down, as you may have to provide proof that you have permission to be at a home when the owner is not there.

 Some other important factors